So you want to get married at San Francisco City Hall? A few pointers from a wedding photographer in love with that venue.

 Fourth Floor Gallery Wedding

 This is another private wedding option that you can reserve for $1,000.
 Make sure to pick the North side to avoid the sun glaring in your eyes.
-Just like the Mayor’s Balcony, you can reserve it a year in advance through the special events office, the area is roped off, chairs are arranged, and you are good to go for two hours.
+Just like the Mayor’s Balcony, you can reserve it a year in advance through the special events office, the area is roped off, chairs are arranged, and you are good to go for an hour.
 Note: the North side is in high demand because of the beautiful light.
 Book it early!

 Here is what it looks like: